nstevens1040/Execute-WebRequest/README.md

 $RET | ConvertTo-Json

 ```
-Here is the HTTP POST request that this script just created.
+Here is the HTTP POST request that the script above creates.

 ```
 POST /file